AP source: Redskins acquire QB Kyle Allen from Panthers

 Washington on Monday acquired Kyle Allen from the Carolina Panthers, according to a person with knowledge of the move.
 The person spoke to The Associated Press on condition of anonymity because the deal had not been announced.

 It's not as big a splash as getting Cam Newton, but Allen becomes competition for 2019 first-round pick Dwayne Haskins.
-Rivera coached Allen with Carolina the past two seasons before being fired and repeatedly praised his toughness.
+Rivera coached Allen with Carolina the past two seasons before being fired.

+Rivera repeatedly praised Allen's toughness and said, “He doesn't let things faze him.”

+“I'm not concerned about Kyle's learning curve,” Rivera said last season.
+“He's a young quarterback who is going to make young mistakes.
+But that is why you put him out there.
+We're going to live with his learning pains because that is what the game is all about.”

 Allen, 24, has thrown for 3,588 yards, 19 touchdowns and 17 interceptions in 15 NFL games in 2018 and 2019, all with the Panthers.
-He became their starter last season when Newton got hurt.
+He became their starter last season when Newton got hurt, finished with 23 turnovers and was benched for rookie Will Grier the final two weeks after Carolina fell out of the playoff hunt.

+The Panthers signed Allen as an undrafted free agent out of Houston.
+He has expressed gratitude for Rivera giving him a chance.

+“There weren’t many places for me or opportunities coming out of college, and Coach Rivera gave me that opportunity," Allen said.
+“In camp and everything we did in practices, he never just treated me as camp arm. ...
+He always gave me opportunities, and without him I don’t know where I would be right now.”

 The Redskins appeared likely to fill the void at quarterback from the outside and let Colt McCoy and Case Keenum leave in free agency.
 Allen became available when Carolina agreed to terms with XFL star P.J.
 Walker on a two-year deal.

-In addition to trading for Allen, Washington continued its roster makeover by making deals official with tight end Logan Thomas and safety Sean Davis and re-signing defensive lineman Caleb Brantley.
+In addition to trading for Allen, Washington continued its roster makeover by making deals official with tight end Logan Thomas and safety Sean Davis, re-signing defensive lineman Caleb Brantley and releasing safety Montae Nicholson and four other defensive backs.
 Rivera has so far strayed away from major moves, with the biggest perhaps being a multiyear contract with cornerback Kendall Fuller.

 More could be coming in the form of subtractions.
 The Redskins are listening to trade offers for left tackle Trent Williams and cornerback Quinton Dunbar.